School Districts Are Digitizing Student And Administrative Records. Here’s Why.

 Getting Started With Scanning In Your District

-The most important part is selecting a scanning partner that understands how schools work and recognizes the level of care required when handling educational records.
+The most important part is choosing a scanning partner that understands how schools work and recognizes the level of care required when handling educational records.
 Experience matters, especially when working with student information, privacy requirements, and the unique way school records are managed.
 The right team will guide the process in a way that supports staff rather than adding to their workload.